 Identification and natural history of plants indigenous to northeastern Wisconsin.
+P: graduate status

 BIOLOGY 522.
 Environmental Microbiology.
 4 Credits.

 This course will focus on the diversity and role of microorganisms in diverse and complex environments, including the use and management of these organisms for the benefit of ecosystems and society.